How do you calculate Remaining Contract Charges?

 You must pay everything you owe if you terminate your agreement with us.

-How do we calculate Early Cancellation Charges for EE Broadband?
+How we calculate Early Cancellation Charges for EE Broadband

 • we add together all outstanding monthly (or other periodic) charges, excluding VAT.
 If you have a monthly recurring subscription discount, we will take that into account